Who does what at the City?

 The Inspection Services protect the health, safety and welfare of the general public by ensuring residential and commercial building standards are adhered to and all roadway and utility construction conforms to City codes and specifications.
 Residential and Commercial Building Inspections are part of the Planning and Development Services Department and Construction Inspection, including underground and roadway improvements, is part of the Transportation Department.

 The Round Rock Public Library System provides the community with a variety of award-winning programs and services.
 Its extensive collection of books, DVDs, CDs and magazines is enhanced with an online catalog, remote access to more than 100 research databases, and adult education classes.
 For younger readers, the Library offers Story Time for all ages and the Summer Reading Program.

 The Round Rock Municipal Court is the first level of the judicial branch of government and handles class C misdemeanors occurring in the territorial limits of the City of Round Rock.

 Parks and Recreation

-The Round Rock Parks and Recreation Department overseas the City’s extensive park system, the Clay Madsen Recreation Center, the Alan R. Bacca Center for Senior and Community Activities, athletic and aquatic programs, after-school programs, urban forestry, brush recycling, and rental facilities.
+The Round Rock Parks and Recreation Department oversees the City’s extensive park system, the Clay Madsen Recreation Center, the Allen R. Baca Center for Senior and Community Activities, athletic and aquatic programs, after-school programs, urban forestry, brush recycling, and rental facilities.
 It also conducts numerous special events.

 Planning and Development Services